Naurk/TP-Minimal-Controller/README.md

 # TP-Minimal-Controller
-This is just a simple third person player controller for Godot.
+This is just a simple third person player controller for Godot 3.
 Is inspired by the 'souls like' genre.